vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 482-484.
 On a copper vessel full of ghee the image of

 tortoise with mandara mountain is to be placed and donated.
-Kuṣmānda-daśami-on Āśv. śu.
+Kuṣmānda-daśamī-on Āśv. śu.
 10 up to the 4th tithi following;

-tithi; worship of Siva, Dasaratha, Laksmi with kūsmānda
+tithi; worship of Śiva, Dasaratha, Laksmi with kūsmānda

 flowers; arghya to Moon; GK pp. 125-126 (from Sāmbapurāna).
 Kr̥cchravrata-On Mārg.
 Su.
 4; tithi; four years; Ganesa deity;